Divorce can be a challenge. Don’t go into it blindly.

 In order to file for divorce in California, at least one party must have lived in California for the last 6 months.
 In addition, one party must have resided in the county where they plan to file the divorce for the last 3 months (California Family Code section 2320).
-For help determining if you meet the residency requirements to file for divorce, see http://www.courtinfo.ca.gov/selfhelp/family/divorce/where/
+More help determining if you meet the residency requirements to file for divorce may be found at the Judicial Branch of California, Divorce and Separation at the California Courts website.

 Once preliminary divorce paperwork has been filed with the Court, there is a mandatory 6-month waiting period before your divorce may become final.